By Fiona McKim

 Reasons to avoid

-The settings are about as customisable as you could wish for: Three heat and two speed, as well as a cold-shot switch, rather than the usual hold-down button – a handy little touch.
+The settings are about as customizable as you could wish for: three heat and two speed, as well as a cold-shot switch, rather than the usual hold-down button—a handy little touch.
 The salon-friendly gizmos extend to a 3m cord and hanging loop, both of which I found very useful at home, while the filter is easily and smoothly clicked off for cleaning out hairs and other flotsam and jetsam.

-“Smooth” is a word I’d use to describe the overall experience of using this dryer, from the velvety matte casing to the muscular airflow that shifts to precise temperatures in a millisecond and the ultra-skinny nozzle that creates a super-smooth blow dry using the cooler settings.
-The hottest temperature is pretty hot and erred on uncomfortable when I blow dried my whole head on full heat, but that sort of behaviour isn’t advised.
+“Smooth” is a word I’d use to describe the overall experience of using this best hair dryer, from the velvety matte casing to the muscular airflow that shifts to precise temperatures in a millisecond and the ultra-skinny nozzle that creates a super-smooth blow dry using the cooler settings.
+The hottest temperature is pretty hot and erred on uncomfortable when I blow-dried my whole head on full heat, but that sort of behavior isn’t advised.
 The instructions booklet contains a handy table with suggested heat and speed combinations depending on your hair type, as well as styling tips for various looks.

-While this is at the top end of the price spectrum for BaByliss, you can see where that money goes.
+While this is at the top end of the price spectrum for BaByliss, you can see where that money goes, as this is probably the best hair dryer they have to offer.
 If you only use a dryer occasionally and really just like to point and blast, some of the features might be a little lost on you.
-If you’re looking for a high-performance, supremely reliable dryer in order to create specific styles, and smooth and care for your hair in the process, step right this way.
+If you’re looking for a high-performance, supremely reliable dryer to create specific styles, and smooth and care for your hair in the process, step right this way.

 Best hair dryer for thick hair